Ninad10code/Unit-Converter/README.md

 # Unit-Converter
 The code uses file to execute
 Hence to run the code make sure the files named "path_assign.txt" & "path_follow.txt" are also downloaded and is in the same folder as the "converter.cpp" is in.
-"path_assign.txt" contains the initial units the user wants to convert from. eg(User wants to convert kilometer to centimeter then path_assign.txt contains {km cm}).
-"path_follow.txt" contains the path to complete the transformation of units.eg(User wants to convert kilometer to centimeter then path_follow.txt contains path as {km m c} which states that kilometer must be first converted to meters then to centimeters.)
+To add new unit follow the steps:
+1.In "library.txt" write the conversion unit eg(1 ant = 1.5 cm)
+2. Then in "path_assign.txt" add the source unit and target unit. eg(if you want to convert km to ant just write (km ant))
+3. Now in previous eg to convert km to ant write its path in "path_follow.txt" like eg(km m cm ant), this tells that the km gets converted to m then to cm and then to ant unit.